A list of our most F.A.Q.'s:

 Q: Do we need to make a reservation?

 A: Absolutely not.
-Walk ins make up the vast majority of our business.
+Walk ins make up the vast majority of our business at the Port Clinton store.
 However, reservations are welcome.
 We do recommend making reservations for larger groups that way we can be ready for you!

 Q: Can we bring our own kayak, canoe, or paddleboard?